Student Employees

 Maximum Work Hours Ability

-If the student employee has more than one position at UWSP, all hours worked count towards the threshholds above.
+If the student employee has more than one position at UWSP, all hours worked count towards the threshold above.
 Thus, it's critical to speak with your student employees to confirm if they have other employment at UWSP.
 If so, they cannot go above the hours listed above per week between all jobs held.
 Also, ensure your student employees know that they are responsible for notifying you if they get another job at UWSP after starting in your department.
-As needed, coordinate with their other supervisors to verify the student is not going beyond the hours work threshholds.
-May move to hours expectation for ease of info on this page.
+As needed, coordinate with their other supervisors to verify the student is not going beyond the hours work thresholds.

 Graduating Student Employees and Working Ability